PBDBMakie — API Reference

 Create a standalone Makie figure containing a dendrogram of tree.

-fig, ax, p = taxonomytreeplot(tree; showtips = true)
+fig, ax, plt = taxonomytreeplot(tree; show_leaf_labels = true)

 display(fig)